Today I’m going to show you exactly how to do an SEO audit in 2024.

 The “Index Coverage” report shows you a list of pages that they can’t index for some reason.

-As you can see, Backlinko is error free.
+As you can see, Backlinko is pretty much error-free.

 All good right?